chuckbutler/charm-storm-twitter/README.markdown

     12963 [Twitter Stream consumer-1[Establishing connection]] INFO twitter4j.TwitterStreamImpl - Receiving status stream.
     > Building 75% > :run

+  2.2.
+As a service

+In the latest version of the project this has been converted to a service which you can start with

+    root@kafka-0:~# service kafka-twitter <start | stop | restart>

+This require a Kafka Broker to be running, but it doesn't have to be on the same node.

+  2.3 Testing

 If you want to check if it really works, Kafka hosts a log of what it does in /tmp

     ubuntu@kafka-0:~$ ls -la /tmp/kafka-logs/twitter.live-0/